 After smashing into the New Zealand team as a little-known teenager, and playing at the 1982 World Cup Finals in Spain, Rufer earned his pro contract with Norwich City, now back in the EPL.

-Leading our attack is current All White and Burnley star Chris Wood.
+Leading our attack is current All White and Newcastle United star Chris Wood.
 We suspect he’d be the first name on the team sheet of just about everyone having a go at our teaser.

 11: Chris Killen (Manchester City)

 Killen spent three seasons at Manchester City, making three appearances, in 1999-2002.
 He also spent time on loan at Norwich City, giving us two ways into this fantasy team.
 Killen played 48 times for New Zealand in a long international career which included being part of the 2010 World Cup Finals squad in South Africa.